 If you have a Ring Alarm System, the smart garage door openers and controller above will work with your DIY smart home security system.

 Dome Siren is the only compatible alarm siren that works with Ring Alarm systems

 All smart home security systems need a good reliable siren.
 Ring Alarm System does come with a Base Station with a built-in siren.
-However, if you would like another siren to help prevent intruders, Dome Siren is the recommended Certified siren.
+However, Dome Siren is the recommended Certified siren if you would like another siren to help prevent intruders.
 You will need a Ring Alarm System since Dome connects to the Ring Base station.
-In the Ring App you will be able to set up the Dome Siren to go off when the Ring Alarm is triggered and adjust the loudness of the Dome Siren.
+In the Ring App, you can set up the Dome Siren to go off when the Ring Alarm is triggered and adjust the loudness of the Dome Siren.

 Wi-Fi 6 Router That Works with Ring